YHaJung/STUD/README.md

+# Caution
+- This is not a official code.
+- If you want to see the official code of STUD, see [here](https://github.com/deeplearning-wisc/stud)

 # STUD

 This is the source code accompanying the paper ***Unknown-Aware Object Detection:Learning What You Don’t Know from Videos in the Wild*** [paper](https://arxiv.org/abs/2203.03800) by Xuefeng Du, Xin Wang, Gabriel Gozum and Yixuan Li